 Located within walking distance of downtown Ouray, the expansive, man-made ice climbing park features over 100 ice climbs that attract climbers from around the world.
-The winter park is free to use and open to the public from mid-December to late March for icy climbing and snowy views.
+The Ouray Ice Park is free to use and open to the public from mid-December to late March for icy climbing and snowy views.
 Want to learn how to ice climb?
 Several local guide services offer lessons and gear rental.

 11. Go Off-Roading On The Alpine Loop

 Home to the Alpine Loop 4×4 trail, Ouray also attracts Jeepers and ATV enthusiasts.
 This moderately challenging route is popular for off-roading and scenic driving.
 According to The Colorado Directory, Inc., “The four-wheeling roads often follow sheer drops and cut into cliffs, and the scenery is some of the best.
 The Alpine Loop covers 65 miles of roads between the towns of Lake City, Ouray, and Silverton.
 Depending on winter snows, the Loop opens in late May or early June and closes in late October.”

 It takes a day or two to cover all the byway has to offer on either an ATV or four-wheel drive vehicle.
 If you don’t want to spend that much time or don’t want to do any backcountry driving yourself, private Jeep tours are available.

 If you don’t want to ride the entire Alpine Loop, paying a visit to the Animas Ghost Town is one of the best things to do near Ouray.
 You can enter the homes and the admission is free.